BPHL-Molecular/Daytona_HAV_VPB/README.md

 Note: PASS is the result of p-value <= 0.05.
 If a SNP's PASS value is FALSE, it fails to pass the quality check.

 ### 3. Genotype and mutations
 The outputfile named as genotype_mutation.csv shows the HAV subtype and VP1-P2B mutaiton information of each test sample.
 These information is generated based on alignment and phylogeny of the test samples and the 1773 HAV subtype references.
+For example, the "clade" column represents the subtype of each test sample in the table below.

 <img width="1579" height="99" alt="Screenshot 2025-12-19 162851" src="https://github.com/user-attachments/assets/45dc3d4c-5c51-41a2-b24c-5734e56453ed" />